Last Updated on December 31, 2022

 |Greenguard||Finished Mattress||Testing to measure for emissions of volatile organic compounds such as formaldehyde.|

 |Greenguard Gold||Finished Mattress||The same as Greenguard, but with more stringent requirements.|

 |Organic Content Standard 100||Percentage of Organic Materials||Identifies the portion of organic materials used.
 Does not restrict the use of harmful chemicals such as flame retardants.|

 |The Department of Agriculture "Organic" Label||Only Certain Portions of Mattress||Can be used if any part of the mattress is considered organic, e.g., Organic Cotton.
 No restrictions on other components of the mattress.|

-Armed with the knowledge of what the seven labels above really mean, you should be prepared to make a better choice when purchasing.
+Armed with the knowledge of what the seven labels above really mean, you should be prepared to make a better choice when purchasing new mattresses.
 These distinctions are not easy to obtain, so remember that you will be paying a premium price for a premium product.

 After You Buy

 It’s recommended to air out your new mattress after you receive it.
-Most eco friendly mattresses will need no more than a few hours, but for those with less organic materials, 48 hours should be enough to dissipate any odd smells or gasses.
-This is known as off-gassing, and though not harmful, might be unpleasant.
+Most organic mattresses will need no more than a few hours, but for those with less organic materials, 48 hours should be enough to dissipate any odd smells or gasses.
+This is known as off-gassing and though not harmful, might be unpleasant.